-Welcome to Schall Elementary School where we will celebrate a century of love and learning and a future of possibilities.
+Rise and shout and welcome to Schall Elementary where the Tigers are out and ready to learn and succeed.
 We are looking forward to a fantastic year.
-2024 marks 100 years for the Schall school building.
-We will be celebrating our centennial this year.
 We are thrilled to have you as a part of the Schall Elementary School Community.
 We look forward to the opportunity to work with you and your children.
 It takes a team effort to provide a quality well-rounded education.
 You are a part of that team.

 The purpose of this handbook is to provide guidance and understanding to parents, guardians, students, and staff members of the expectations, rules, and procedures that are followed at Schall Elementary School.
 This handbook is meant to be utilized throughout the school year to answer questions about a variety of important issues that are a part of the school setting.
 There are times when unexpected things arise and the circumstances warrant individualized attention and adjustments, but this handbook will be the guideline for most decisions that are made regarding students at Schall Elementary School.
+This handbook is not intended to address every situation and is not a binding contract but a guideline for expectations and practices.